 *What would be most important thing to you in looking for a romantic partner?
 What about in looking for a spouse?

 *Why do you think people get divorced?
-How do you think it affects their kids?

 *Do kids at your school actually “date”?